goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

      />

 The ``zope.app.content.interfaces.IContentType`` represents a content type.
-If an **interface** provides ``IContentType`` interface type, then all objects providing the **interface** are considered content objects.
+If an **interface** provides the ``IContentType`` interface type, then all objects providing the **interface** are considered to be content objects.

-To set annotations for collector objects, we need to mark it as implementing ``zope.annotation.interfaces.IAttributeAnnotatable`` marker interface.
-Also this configuration declare that ``Collector`` class implements ``zope.container.interfaces.IContentContainer``.
-These two classes are marker interfaces.
-An interface used to declare that a particular object belongs to a special type is called marker interface.
-Marker interface won't be having any attribute or method.
+To set annotations for collector objects we need to configure it as implementing the ``zope.annotation.interfaces.IAttributeAnnotatable`` interface.
+The example configuration below also declare that our ``Collector`` class implements ``zope.container.interfaces.IContentContainer``.
+These two classes are examples of marker interfaces, interfaces used to declare that a particular object belongs to a special type without requiring the presence of any attributes or methods.

 ::